google/transit/gtfs/spec/en/reference.md

 <br/>

-For area set predicates in `fare_leg_rules.txt` specified below, a leg “travels through an area” if any of the stops or parent stations (if the area is not defined at the stop-level) of the leg; including departure, arrival, and intermediate stops; belongs to the specified area as defined by [stop_areas.txt](#stopareastxt).
+For area set predicates in `fare_leg_rules.txt` specified below, a leg “travels through an area” if any of the stops or parent stations (if the area is not defined at the stop-level) of the leg; including departure, arrival, and intermediate stops as referenced by the trip's stop-time entries; belongs to the specified area as defined by [stop_areas.txt](#stopareastxt).

 |  Field Name | Type | Presence | Description |
 |  ------ | ------ | ------ | ------ |